AvionosLLC/purge-surgeon/README.md

 ## Installation

-1. Add the bundle as a dependency to an existing AEM project:
+1. Add the following dependencies to your AEM project:

 ```xml
 <dependency>